openminted/alvisae/README.md

 This project is the server side of alvisae.
 It is a web service that implements all the operations to manage campaigns, documents, annotations, curations, tasks, workflows and users.
 It assures the storage of document annotations as well as linguistic processing via [AlvisNLP](https://github.com/Bibliome/alvisnlp).

 ## How to install
+We assume that the user is familiar with the technologies and has glassfish and postgresql already installed in the server

 ### get the source code and package